Practical steps leaders can take to drive the Disability Inclusion agenda

 Businesses and business leaders internationally are making themselves accountable for inclusion of people with disability in the workforce.
 As momentum builds across the globe, we’re seeing signs of a ‘Disability Inclusion Revolution’.
 And while it’s easy to get excited by the grandiosity of this movement, the reality is that if more leaders are going to get on board, they need to know the practical steps they can take to drive this agenda.

-To that end, here’s a list of some of the tactics discussed at last month’s World Economic Forum Annual meeting in Davos, Switzerland.
+To that end, here’s a list of some of the tactics discussed at the World Economic Forum Annual Meeting 2019 in Davos, Switzerland.

 Image: The Business Case for Disability Inclusion panel at the World Economic Forum Annual Meeting 2019.
 Left to right: Paul Polman, Chief Executive Officer, Unilever, United Kingdom, Duncan Tait, President and Chief Executive Officer, Europe, Middle East, India and Africa, Fujitsu, United Kingdom, Caroline Casey, Founder, Binc, Ireland; Young Global Leader, Cultural Leader, Carolyn Tastad, Group President, North America, Procter & Gamble, USA, Peter T. Grauer, Chairman, Bloomberg, USA and Julie Sweet, Chief Executive Officer, North America, Accenture, USA.
 Image source: World Economic Forum / Sikarin Fon Thanachaiary.

 Understand the business case.

 There are many and varied reasons why companies are joining the Disability Inclusion Revolution; brand differentiation, next generation talent acquisition and a global market worth $8 trillion were just a few highlighted by Binc Founder Caroline Casey.